datacarpentry/shell-genomics/_episodes/01-introduction.md

 ## Learning Objectives
 * Navigate the Unix file system
-* View, copy, and move files
-* Use the history command to review recently used commands
-* Use Nano, a built-in text editor, to modify a file
 * Use arguments to modify the behavior of commands at the command line
+* Use tab completion to code efficiently

 ## What is the shell?